Warriors disappoint again; Shahdon strikes from off the bench in drab draw with Guyana

 But it was not so much what is evident in black and white.
 Tonight, the Warriors—as was the case under Saintfiet—appeared to lack conviction and did not look altogether at ease with their game plan.

-The Warriors tried to move the ball quickly around the back four in the hope that the opposing full back had failed to stay close to either of the Trinidad and Tobago wingers.
-And, if that did not work, either of stand-in captain Sheldon Bateau, Hackshaw, Nathaniel or Trimmingham took the ball from central defence and tried to whack 60 yard balls to either flank or into the centre forward.
+The Warriors tried to move the ball quickly around the back four in the hope that the opposing full-back had failed to stay close to either of the Trinidad and Tobago wingers.
+And, if that did not work, either of stand-in captain Sheldon Bateau, Hackshaw, Nathaniel or Trimmingham took the ball from central defence and tried to whack 50-metre balls to either flank or into the centre-forward.

 Has the rookie coach lost faith in his team’s ability to pass the ball beyond even such modest opposition?
 Or was he more risk averse after a spell littered with defeats?

-Or were these two uninspiring friendly international merely hiccups on a path that would eventually lead to success?
+Or were these two uninspiring friendly international merely hiccups along a path that will eventually lead to success?

 In the stands, the Warriors supporters showed what they thought by simply not turning up.